Paolo5150/SimpleAsync/README.md

 # Notes

 * Callbacks are never executed on worker threads
-* Tasks are not forcibly killed during cancellation
+* Tasks are not forcibly killed on cancellation — it is cooperative
-* Cancellation is cooperative
-* `Update()` must be called regularly for callbacks/timeouts/progress updates
+* `Update()` must be called regularly for callbacks, timeouts, and progress updates
 * Thread pools persist until `Destroy()`

 ---